habedi/cogitator/benches/README.md

 ## Benchmarks

-Benchmarks are primarily run using the `benches/run.py` script, which handles the generation phase.
+Benchmarks are run using the `benches/run.py` script, which handles the generation phase.
 A separate script, `benches/evaluate.py`, is used afterward to calculate accuracy from the generated results.

 Run the generation script from the project root directory: